-- How will neurologists differentiate among current and emerging third-generation AEDs, and which of these agents will enjoy the greatest clinical and commercial success in the face of strong generics competition from first- and second-generation AEDs?
+- How will neurologists differentiate among current and emerging third-generation AEDs, and which of these agents will enjoy the most clinical and commercial success in the face of strong generics competition from first- and second-generation AEDs?

 Markets covered: United States, France, Germany, Italy, Spain, United Kingdom, Japan.